decalage2/olefile/README.md

 olefile can be used as an independent package or with PIL/Pillow.

 olefile is mostly meant for developers.
-If you are looking for tools to analyze OLE files or to extract data (especially for security purposes such as malware analysis and forensics), then please also check my [python-oletools] (http://www.decalage.info/python/oletools), which are built upon olefile and provide a higher-level interface.
+If you are looking for tools to analyze OLE files or to extract data (especially for security purposes such as malware analysis and forensics), then please also check my [python-oletools](http://www.decalage.info/python/oletools), which are built upon olefile and provide a higher-level interface.

 History